 \subsection{Precipitation Return Level Estimation}

-In this section we analyze the precipitation data in the Haihe region to illustrate the versatility of the proposed methods, which can provide good estimates for both the main body of the density function and tail probability after proper transformation.
+We then analyze the precipitation data in the Haihe region to illustrate the versatility of the proposed methods in providing good estimates for both the body part of the density function and the tail probability.
 We demonstrate that our proposed methods can borrow information from stations with longer records to construct approximate distribution families for annual maxima of hourly rainfall, which lead to better estimates of densities and return levels for those stations having shorter records.

-Predicting the likelihood of extreme precipitation is of great importance because of the serious damage it can cause to economy and social life.
-Here we are in particular interested in heavy rainfall during short time period.
-As China's urbanization process rapidly proceeds, the city drainage systems lag behind and lead to dangerous urban flooding especially when there is extreme precipitation; an example is a record-breaking extreme rainfall happened in Beijing, July 21, 2012 with an hourly rainfall rate exceeding 85 mm \citep{zhan:13}.
-The likelihood of extreme precipitation event in a certain region can be quantified using the $T$-year return level, which is defined as the level expected to be exceeded once in $T$ years.
-Under stationary and independent assumptions, the $T$-year return level is the $1 - 1/T$ quantile of the marginal distribution of annual hourly maximum precipitation \citep[see, e.g., ][]{reis:07}.
-Sample quantile is a straight forward estimate for small $T$, which is referred to as the empirical return level, but this approach requires more than $T$ data points available.
+Predicting the likelihood of extreme precipitation is of great importance because of the serious damage such events can cause to economy and social life.
+We are in particular interested in heavy rainfall during short time period.
+The likelihood of extreme precipitation event in a certain region can be quantified using the $T$-year return level, which is defined as the level expected to be exceeded once in $T$ years, or equivalently the $1 - 1/T$ quantile of the marginal distribution under stationarity and independence assumptions.
+Sample quantile is a straight forward estimate for small $T$, which is referred to as the empirical return level, but this approach requires more than $T$ data points being available.
 Otherwise, distribution models are necessary for estimating the return level for longer return periods.

-We focus on estimating the 5- to 30-year return levels at various locations in the Haihe River basin, which is a vital region in northern China and include maga-cities such as Beijing and Tianjin.
-Precipitation data from 232 weather stations around Haihe River basin during 1961 to 2012 is available from the National Meteorological Information Center (NMIC) and China Meteorological Administration (CMA) and are used for this analysis.
+We focus on estimating the 5- to 30-year return levels at various locations in the Haihe River basin, a vital region in northern China that includes mega-cities such as Beijing and Tianjin.
+Precipitation data from 232 weather stations around Haihe River basin from 1961 to 2012 are available from the National Meteorological Information Center (NMIC) and the China Meteorological Administration (CMA) and are used for this analysis.
 All the 232 stations investigated have at least 30 years of records.